SalesTim/tech-hub/src/app/nocode/audience-targeting.md

 }
 ```

-In this example, we're testing is the user is a member of the "Onboarding" group by checking if one of its groups contains the word "Onboarding" in its display name:
+In this example, we're testing user membership by checking if one of its groups contains the word "Onboarding" in its display name:

 ```js
 // Is a member of an "Onboarding" group